AYUDA: Changing the Face of Diabetes Volunteering Abroad

 When things changed

 After February 8, 2007, I no longer had a “normal” childhood.
-I spent my days calculating insulin doses, counting carbohydrates, and constantly battling my biological disorder’s effect on my life.
-At the age of five, I was diagnosed with Type 1 diabetes, beginning a new journey of poking myself with hypodermics, watching everything I eat, and visiting my endocrinologist to get my test results and hear a lot of incomprehensible words.
+I spent my days calculating insulin doses, counting carbohydrates and constantly battling my biological disorder’s effect on my life.
+At the age of 5, I was diagnosed with type 1 diabetes, beginning a new journey of poking myself with hypodermics, watching everything I eat and visiting my endocrinologist to get my test results and hear a lot of incomprehensible words.

 Diagnosed with this autoimmune condition close to the big medical research hub of Stanford, I have participated in many clinical trials to help professionals better understand my disorder.
-As a clinical trial participant and, later, a MiniMed Medtronic Ambassador for the Hybrid Closed Loop 670G System, I have been lucky enough to experience the newest and best technology in T1D management.
+As a clinical trial participant and, later, a MiniMed Medtronic Ambassador for the Hybrid Closed Loop 670G System, I have been lucky enough to experience the newest and best technology in type 1 diabetes (T1D) management.

 As I got older, I began to recognize my immense privileges with these technologies, and coupled with my love for service, I knew I wanted to advocate for my diabetes community.
 From speaking at Medtronic events to being a JDRF Children’s Congress delegate, serving my community gave me a sense of purpose.
 Eventually, I wanted to take my passion for advocacy to a global level.
 After a quick Google search, I found an organization named AYUDA.

 AYUDA—American Youth Understanding Diabetes Abroad—is a nonprofit dedicated to creating culturally sensitive and sustainable diabetes volunteer programs around the world, where American youth can work with youth abroad to make a difference in their communities.
 From Ecuador to the Dominican Republic, AYUDA is and has always been based on three guiding principles.

 - A lack of education is just as dangerous as a lack of insulin.

 - Youth can serve as powerful agents of change.